 When Sherlock entered the kitchen, he found that Harry was already up and happily munching on toast and marmalade.
 He was also reading a newspaper, that was floating in front of him, the pages lazily turning, and folding themselves.
 His wizard flatmate looked perfectly content, and this irritated Sherlock to the extreme.
 He hated mornings.

 The detective flopped himself down with a groan, and shoveled some breakfast into his own plate, trying to ignore Harry's annoyingly chipper expression.
 As though whatever was in that paper was any reason to look happy, thought Sherlock.
 There wasn't even a single interesting homicide.
 Two bank robberies, and one jealous wife that poisoned her husband.
 That's all the City of London could provide for a nearly a month.
 Finally, the wizard that shared 221B with Sherlock had agreed to come with him, to assist on crime scenes, and it seemed that every bloodthirsty maniac in the United Kingdom simultaneously wanted a vacation.

-He moodily stirred cream into his coffee, giving the wizard across from a dark look.
-He didn't even seem to notice, so Sherlock thought he might as well let the wizard know that he also existed.
+He moodily stirred cream into his coffee, giving the wizard a dark look.

 Sherlock wanted to pin his personality as resembling Molly's, who was always letting people step all over her, and never got angry because of her passivity.
-It wasn't exactly that, he wasn't passive.
-It was like there were pieces of the wizard that were missing, Sherlock thought.
-Despite the fact that Harry seemed to get along fine, it was like he was hallow, his reactions to things completely subdued.
+But it wasn't exactly like that.
+It was like there were pieces of the wizard missing, Sherlock thought.
+Despite the fact that Harry seemed to get along fine, it was like he was hollow, his reactions to things completely subdued.

 Harry looked up to find that Sherlock was intently staring at him.
 The wizard looked back in confusion.